washanhanzi/cargo-appraiser/README.md

   - `cargo update` code action on dependency's `version` and `workspace`
   - goto definition on workspace dependency
 - Audit
-  - To use audit, you need to install `cargo audit` command
+  - Show warining and vulnerability on dependencies

-# Audit
+# Audit Feature

 Audit feature is enabled by default, to disable this feature, check `audit.disabled` config.